stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### ALEX

+Okay, in which case I would suggest a team meeting involving... everyone except Shmerr.

+__[laughter]__

+#### ALEX

-Okay, in which case I would suggest a team meeting involving... everyone except Shmerr __[laughter]__ and I would suggest that is at *the base* of the tree.
-So not deep down where the, the pit is necessarily, but where the real guts of the 'engine' in inverted commas are.
-For everyone to discuss the current water crisis and, and how to, how to deal with it.
+And I would suggest that is at the base of the tree.
+So not deep down where the pit is necessarily, but where the real guts of the "engine", in inverted commas, are.
+For everyone to discuss the current water crisis and how to deal with it.

 #### HELEN